 We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act or the JOBS Act, which was enacted in April 2012.
 For as long as we continue to be an emerging growth company, we may take advantage of exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies, including not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002 or the Sarbanes-Oxley Act's reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
-We will remain an emerging growth company until the earlier of (1) the last day of the fiscal year (a) following the fifth anniversary of our initial public offering of securities, which occurred in March 2012, (b) in which we have total annual gross revenue of at least \$1,000,000,000 or (c) in which we are deemed to be a large accelerated filer, which means the market value of our common stock that is held by non-affiliates exceeds \$700,000,000 as of a preceding measurement date, and (2) the date on which we have issued more than \$1,000,000,000 in non-convertible debt securities during the prior three-year period.
+We will remain an emerging growth company until the earlier of (1) the last day of the fiscal year (a) following the fifth anniversary of our initial public offering of securities, which occurred in April 2012, (b) in which we have total annual gross revenue of at least \$1,000,000,000 or (c) in which we are deemed to be a large accelerated filer, which means the market value of our common stock that is held by non-affiliates exceeds \$700,000,000 as of a preceding measurement date, and (2) the date on which we have issued more than \$1,000,000,000 in non-convertible debt securities during the prior three-year period.
 We cannot predict if investors will find our common stock less attractive because we may rely on these exemptions.
+If some investors find our common stock less attractive because we may rely on these exemptions.
 If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock and our stock price may suffer or be more volatile.